anmarjarjees/anmarjarjees/README.md

   > git pull

-- in case you added (staged) all folders/files and forget to ignore some with .gitignore, and you need to unstage everything and start again, you can use "git restore --staged <file>..." to unstage [based on git comment]:
+If you added (staged) all folders/files and forget to ignore some with .gitignore, and you need to unstage everything and start again, you can use "git restore --staged <file>..." to unstage [based on Git documentation]:
 > git restore --staged <file>
 <br> OR for unstaging everything:<br>
 > git restore --staged *